Josh Bell Player Props: Guardians vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Orioles pitching staff ranks 11th in the league.

-- The Orioles have the 12th-ranked team ERA among all league pitching staffs (4.09).
+- The Orioles' 4.10 team ERA ranks 13th across all league pitching staffs.

-- Orioles pitchers combine to surrender 64 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Orioles pitchers combine to rank 18th in baseball in home runs given up (64 total, 1.2 per game).

-- Gibson (6-3) gets the starting nod for the Orioles in his 12th start of the season.
-He has a 3.82 ERA in 66 2/3 innings pitched, with 44 strikeouts.

-- His most recent appearance was on Thursday against the New York Yankees, when the right-hander tossed seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.